Enforcing stationarity through the prior in vector autoregressions: Application

-For each value of $m$, excepting the CRPS and logarithmic score for variable two, all the other scores ranked the exchangeable, stationary prior as best.
-Across the models with different numbers of variables $m$, we can also compare the multivariate $\mathrm{ES}_3$ scores as well as the $\mathrm{CRPS}_i$ and $\mathrm{logS}_i$ scores for each variable $i$, $i=1,2,3$.
-It is illuminating to compare the forecasts under each prior separately.
-For the exchangeable, stationary prior, the scores typically reduce by around 10--20\% going from $m=3$ to $m=10$, then they remain roughly the same going from $m=10$ to $m=20$.
-It is likely that this is because adding more variables initially improves the accuracy of forecasts because there is more information about the three variables of interest.
-However, beyond a certain a point, the extra epistemic uncertainty that arises from modelling data of higher dimension leads to less forecast precision and hence deterioration in the scores.
-For the Minnesota and semi-conjugate priors the scores are generally lowest when $m=10$.
-Whilst the scores for $m=20$ were broadly the same as those for $m=10$ under the exchangeable, stationary prior, there is a much more marked difference for the Minnesota and semi-conjugate priors; for the Minnesota prior, the scores for $m=20$ are up to 10\% higher, whilst for the semi-conjugate prior they are up to 21\% higher.
-As $m$ increases from 10 to 20, the approximate posterior probability that $\matr{\Phi}$ lies inside the stationary region decreases from 0.3595 to 0.0000 under the Minnesota prior and from 0.8478 to 0.0003 under the semi-conjugate prior.
-As discussed in Section~\ref{sec:intro}, at least in part, this is likely to be due to epistemic uncertainty spilling outside the stationary region, whose volume becomes vanishingly small when $p$ or, in this case, $m$ become large.
+For each value of $m$, and under all metrics, it is noticeable from Figure~\ref{fig:scoring_rules} that the exchangeable, stationary prior performs consistently well, especially when $m=20$, where it is ranked as best by all criteria.
+The Minnesota prior also forecasts well in this one-step-ahead setting.
+The frequentist forecasts appear successful in terms of the MSFE, but their performance is ranked worst by the proper scoring rules.
+Since these forecasts ignore epistemic uncertainty in the parameter values, it is likely that this is because the forecast distributions are overly concentrated.
+The semi-conjugate prior and the vague, stationary prior perform poorly according to all metrics, which is likely because of the lack of structure imposed by modelling assumptions, in the former case, or encouraged by the prior, in the latter case, leading to very diffuse predictive distributions.
+Additional figures in the Supplementary Materials reveal how the performance of the various predictive distributions changes moving from one-quarter-ahead forecasts to up to two-year-ahead forecasts.
+Over longer time horizons $h$, the exchangeable, stationary prior is the only one whose performance is consistently strong according to all metrics, especially when $m=10$ and $m=20$ where differences to other forecasts are most apparent.
+The performance of the frequentist forecasts continue to appear successful in terms of the MSFE, but less so under the proper scoring rules.
+In contrast, the performance of the Minnesota prior deteriorates rapidly as $h$ increases, possibly due to its use of a fixed diagonal error variance matrix.
+As the forecast horizon increases, it is interesting to observe how the behaviour of the forecasts under the priors which do and do not enforce stationarity change with $m$.
+Under the stationarity-enforcing prior distributions, performance is generally similar, and sometimes better, going from $m=10$ to $m=20$.
+However, under the priors which do not enforce stationarity, there is a marked deterioration in forecasting performance.
+As $m$ increases from 10 to 20, the approximate posterior probability that $\matr{\Phi}$ lies inside the stationary region decreases from 0.8125 to 0.0000 under the Minnesota prior and from 0.8413 to 0.0000 under the semi-conjugate prior.
+At least in part, this is likely to be due to epistemic uncertainty spilling outside the stationary region, whose volume becomes vanishingly small when $p$ or, in this case, $m$ become large; see Section~\ref{sec:intro}.
 When the parameters of a \VAR{m}{p} model lie outside the stationary region, the forecast variance increases without bound into the future.
 Therefore one might reasonably conjecture that it is this greater concentration of posterior mass outside the stationary region that leads to the more noticeable deterioration in forecasting performance when inference is not constrained to the stationary region.
 This suggests that using a constrained prior distribution may be even more important in problems where $m$ or $p$ are large.
+Moreover, the better performance of the exchangeable, stationary prior over the vague, stationary prior illustrates the benefits of adopting a prior which encourages shrinkage towards sensible parametric structures.